-The moment you realize you’re detached from your device, your thoughts will no doubt start racing.
+The moment we realize that a mobile device has been stolen, rather than lost, the internal monologue begins.
 Where is it?
 Will I ever get it back?
-Will a thief be able to access its contents, including photos, videos, messages, and personal information?
+Will a thief be able to access my photos?
+What about my videos, messages, and other personal information?
 Unfortunately, the chances of actually getting a stolen phone back are slim.
 However, if you take the right steps before and after your phone is stolen, you can increase the chance of recovery and limit the damage.

 In this post, we explain what to do if your phone is stolen and provide best practices for securing a new or existing phone.